ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 Speeding Up Vault Operations
 ````````````````````````````

-By default, Ansible uses PyCrypto to encrypt and decrypt vault files.
-If you have many encrypted files, decrypting them at startup may cause a perceptible delay.
-To speed this up, install the cryptography package:
+If there are many encrypted files, decrypting them at startup may cause a perceptible delay.
+To speed this up, cryptography package needs to be installed:

 .. code-block:: bash